filecoin-project/filecoin-docs/content/en/basics/how-retrieval-works/basic-retrieval/index.md

 ## Lassie

-Lassie is a simple retrieval client for Filecoin.
+Lassie is a simple retrieval client for Filecoin and IPFS.
 It finds and fetches your data over the best retrieval protocols available.

 ### Prerequisites